LongSpec: Long-Context Lossless Speculative Decoding with Efficient Drafting and Verification: Related Work

 \section{Related Work}

 Speculative decoding offers a promising approach to accelerating LLMs without compromising the quality of their outputs\footnote{While this paper focuses on original speculative decoding methods which are lossless, some recent works explore lossy speculative decoding (see Appendix \ref{sec:lossy_related} for a brief overview).}.
-Early efforts~\cite{xia2023speculative, leviathan2023fast, liu2024online, bae2023fast} rely on existing smaller LLMs to generate draft sequences.
+Early efforts~\cite{xia2023speculative, leviathan2023fast, liu2024online, bae2023fast, liu2025pearl} rely on existing smaller LLMs to generate draft sequences.
 Some other methods aim to improve upon those early efforts~\cite{sun2023spectr, miao2024specinfer, chen2024cascade}.
 There are also some works using part of the target model as the draft model~\cite{liu2024kangaroo, zhang2024draft, elhoushi2024layerskip, xia2025swift}.
-Retrieval-based speculative decoding methods~\cite{fu2024break, he2024rest, zhao2024ouroboros} offer an alternative by utilizing $N$-gram matching rather than relying on smaller models.
+Retrieval-based speculative decoding methods~\cite{fu2024break, he2024rest, zhao2024ouroboros, liu2025logitspec, shen2026double} offer an alternative by utilizing $N$-gram matching rather than relying on smaller models.
 These approaches bypass the need for additional model training, leveraging pre-existing data patterns to construct draft sequences efficiently.

-More recent advancements, including Medusa~\cite{cai2024medusa}, EAGLE~\cite{li2024eagle}, and GliDe~\cite{du2024glide}, have expanded on these foundations by designing specialized draft models and introducing tree speculation and verification techniques.
+More recent advancements~\cite{cai2024medusa, li2024eagle, du2024glide, huang2025jakiro} have expanded on these foundations by designing specialized draft models and introducing tree speculation and verification techniques.
 These methods leverage customized draft models tailored for speculative decoding, achieving higher efficiency and performance.
-Additionally, the tree-based approaches employed in these methods allow for more adaptive and parallelizable decoding processes, paving the way for broader applications in real-world systems.
+Additionally, the tree-based approaches employed in these methods allow for more adaptive and parallelizable decoding processes, paving the way for broader applications in real-world systems, including vision-language models~\citep{huang2025specvlm}.